 Oh yes.
 It starts on your wedding day.
 I record simultaneously on two separate SD cards.
 On the drive home, I have one of those cards on my person and the other stays in the camera.
 I also copy my second shooter’s cards to a portable hard drive before we leave and confirm with them when it’s backed up.

 At home, I copy all footage and audio to a working hard drive and set up a redundancy to a desktop hard drive that never leaves my office.
-That drive is consistently backed up to the cloud using Backblaze and retrievable in a worst case scenario.
+That drive is consistently backed up to the cloud and is retrievable in a worst case scenario.

 After 1 year, your project and footage will be moved to an archive drive and stored.
 I’ll check in with you before that happens to see if you need any other editing or want to purchase the Raw Footage for your own safe-keeping.